xiaok1988/tui.image-editor-3.15.0/README.md

 ![](desktop-image-editor.png)

-And this is the mobile version
+And this is the mobile version (the submenus are modal)

 ![](mobile-image-editor.png)